vmstio/docs/content/infrastructure/search.md

 ### Unauthorized Indexing

-The `discoverable` and `indexable` settings are federated to other Mastodon instances running version 4.2 beta 2 or higher, as well as other Fediverse software platforms that are programmed to recognize this setting.
+The `discoverable` and `indexable` settings are federated to other Mastodon servers running version 4.2 beta 2 or higher, as well as other Fediverse software platforms that are programmed to recognize this setting.
 The Mastodon project carefully considers and debates the implementation of features like search with a goal of providing for user consent while avoiding misuse.

-However, some Mastodon instances have side-stepped some of the privacy concerns and previously implemented an enhanced full text search which does not currently respect this `indexable` flag, while other Fediverse projects and forks have done so in their own ways.
+However, some Mastodon servers have side-stepped some of the privacy concerns and previously implemented an enhanced full text search which does not currently respect this `indexable` flag, while other Fediverse projects and forks have done so in their own ways.

 vmst.io has limited controls over how other federated platforms index your posts.